 Obviously, in a series of over forty books, some will be more memorable than others.
-In the case of Sourcery, I think it comes down to taste and what type of humor you favor; personally, I’m more Monthy Python than Jim Carrey.
+In the case of Sorcery, I think it comes down to taste and what type of humor you favor; personally, I’m more Monty Python than Jim Carrey.

 Rincewind is a lovable character, but stories centered around him focus more on physical and slapstick humor.
 If that is your preference, you’ll probably find this book more memorable than I did.